dmorenofs/fs-spring-dmoreno/README.md

 The object model is replaced with "User" instead of "Persona" in this exercises, and "DNI" is replaced with "userId"

+Added to the proyect "Ejercicio 4":
+1-Show the data from an user in the list.
+2-Remove the user using the DELETE rest method
+3-Check that the user is no longer in the user list

 Note: Check that the UserController file starts with an Uppercase U, otherwise the proyect will give errors